sanjeethflautist/thoughtfulrepo/README.md

-Returns a thought when requested
+Simple API service that returns a thought when requested using GET method.

+Docker image can be found and pulled like: docker pull sanjeethflautist/getthoughts